api-platform/docs/core/performance.md

 (the default in the API Platform distribution), it automatically enables support for the best cache adapter available.

 Best performance is achieved using [APCu](https://github.com/krakjoe/apcu).
-Be sure to have the APCu extension installed on your production server.
+Be sure to have the APCu extension installed on your production server (this is the case by default in the Docker image provided by the API Platform distribution).
 API Platform will automatically use it.

 ## Using PPM (PHP-PM)